 As a combined authority, we receive information from all ten of the local authorities based in Greater Manchester, as well as data directly from Public Health England (PHE) in order to effectively measure the health, mortality, or care needs of the region.
 We can use this data to anaylse the spread of the coronavirus which will allow us to plan, evaluate or monitor public health programmes, in order to protect and improve public health and wellbeing.

-b) Contact tracing data – This data will be coming from both Public Health England and the ten Local Authorities.
-It is slightly different from the test data mentioned above, in that it will be Personal Identifiable Information, i.e. relating to positive cases which are complex or from complex settings.
-This means it will contain information that directly identifies individuals and it will be used to provide direct support to those whom are finding it difficult to adhere to self-isolation measures.
+This data will be coming from both Public Health England and the ten Local Authorities.
+It is slightly different from the test data mentioned above, in that it will only be relating to positive cases which are complex or from complex settings.
+This will be used to provide direct support to those whom are finding it difficult to adhere to self-isolation measures.
 It may also be used for consequence management as a result of an outbreak in a complex setting, or providing prevention/proactive infection control advice and guidance.

 The data items collected for contact tracing can include individuals’ details such as: